Best tools for HIPAA penetration testing [2026]

 Invicti (formerly Netsparker) – Enterprise healthcare security

-For HIPAA-focused organizations, Invicti helps validate access controls, input sanitization, and session management which are core technical safeguards under the HIPAA Security Rule.
+For HIPAA-focused organizations, Invicti helps validate access controls, input sanitization, and session management, which are core technical safeguards under the HIPAA Security Rule.

 Implementation considerations:

-• Pricing: $37,000 annually based on application complexity
+• Pricing: $37,000 annually, depending on application complexity

 Network penetration testing tools